mrahmanda/Metrocar-Funnel-Journey-Analysis-with-Dashboard/Metrocar Insights.md

-Final dashboard was uploaded to Tableau public and can be accessed fro README.md file.
+Final dashboard was uploaded to Tableau public and can be accessed from README.md file.

 I will finish this article answering business questions using this dashboard.